nicferrier/virtualbox/README.md

 * a vm image has a manifest file and the disk manifest is registered - the image should be imported
  * turn on an image

+### NAT networking

+Seemingly this can be controlled with VboxManageAppliance.cpp where the image is imported.
+If the card is not NAT we could reject it.

 ## to build